thoughtworks/build-your-own-radar/README.md

       - ./radar.json:/opt/build-your-own-radar/data/radar.json
 ```

-Given this configuration, running `docker-compose up` will build and run the production version of the app available at <http://localhost:8080>.
+Running `docker-compose up` will make the app available at <http://localhost:8080>.
 It will be served by the included Nginx and is ready to be deployed to production.

 ## I don't need Nginx, I need static files